| The

 Battlefield

-via the airport road (31,5km), or by national road via Modder River (47,5km).
+road (31,5km), or by national road via Modder River (47,5km).
+With the

-the railway to the north and to relief the besieged Kimberley.
+to the north and to relief the besieged Kimberley.

 The